C2-DPO: Constrained Controlled Direct Preference Optimization: Experiments

 \subsection{\textrm{Ultrafeedback Binarized}}

-The original \textrm{Ultrafeedback} dataset comprises 64k prompts, each paired with four completions from various models.
-To construct \textrm{Ultrafeedback-Binarized}, GPT-4 assigns scores based on criteria such as helpfulness. \textrm{UltraFeedback\_binarized} was then derived by selecting the highest-scoring completion as $y_w$ and a randomly selected as $y_l$.
+This dataset is comprised of 64k prompts, and a winner (preferred) and loser (rejected) continuation per prompt ($y_w$ and $y_l$).
+We used the standard DPO implementation published with the paper~\citep{mitchell2023dpo_implementation}.
+Following~\citet{rasul2024preference}, we train \textrm{Zephyr-7B-SFT}.

-Following~\citet{rasul2024preference}, we align \textrm{Zephyr-7B-SFT} by performing various preference optimization algorithms on this initial checkpoint.
-To holistically evaluate the final model, ~\citet{rasul2024preference} used MT-Bench, a multi-turn benchmark that uses GPT-4 to judge models’ performance in $8$ different categories: Writing, Roleplay, Reasoning, Math, Coding, Extraction, STEM, and Humanities.
-In addition to MT-Bench, we also present the head to head win rate of \texttt{C-3DPO} against \texttt{DPO} by using 200 prompts from the held-out test set of \textrm{Ultrafeedback-Binarized}.
+We present the head to head win rate of \texttt{C2-DPO} against \texttt{DPO} by using 200 prompts from the held-out test set.
 We compute the win-rate by asking Anthropic's Claude Sonnet-3.5-v2 which response is more helpful.
 The exact prompt used for Claude is in Appendix~\ref{Appendix:win_rates_prompt}.

 Recall from Section~\ref{sec:algos} that we proposed two candidates for the constraint function $\varphi$, namely the logarithmic and identity functions.
 Moreover, notice from~(\ref{eq:C-3DPO-log}) that we measure the deviation from the constraint using an $\ell_2$ penalty.
 Alternatively, we can measure this deviation using an $\ell_1$ penalty.
-Therefore, together, we have four specific implementations of \texttt{C-3DPO}, namely: \texttt{C-3DPO-Log-$\ell_1$}, \texttt{C-3DPO-Log-$\ell_2$}, \texttt{C-3DPO-$\mathcal{I}$-$\ell_1$}, and \texttt{C-3DPO-$\mathcal{I}$-$\ell_2$}.
-In Appendix~\ref{Appendix:c-3dpo_pseudo_code}, we present a pseudo-code for each of these 4 variations.
-In Figure~\ref{fig:single_column}, we show the head to head win rate of each of these 4 implementations against \texttt{DPO}.
-For all 4 implementations we used the hyper-parameter $\lambda=2\times 10^{-4}$.
-While we did not tune $\lambda$ for each of the 4 implementations separately, doing so may increase the gap between \texttt{C-3DPO} and \texttt{DPO}.
+Altogether, we have four specific implementations of \texttt{C2-DPO}: \texttt{C2-DPO-Log-$\ell_1$}, \texttt{C2-DPO-Log-$\ell_2$}, \texttt{C2-DPO-$\mathcal{I}$-$\ell_1$}, and \texttt{C2-DPO-$\mathcal{I}$-$\ell_2$}.
+In Appendix~\ref{Appendix:c-3dpo_pseudo_code}, we include pseudo-code for each of these 4 variations.
+In Figure~\ref{fig:four_side_by_side}, we show the head to head win rate of each of these 4 implementations against \texttt{DPO}, and in Figure~\ref{fig:uf_and_tldr} (Left), we show win-rate against the preferred response from the dataset.
+For all 4 implementations, we used the hyper-parameter $\lambda=2\times 10^{-4}$ and did not tune it for each of the 4 implementations separately.
+From this result, it is clear that all 4 variations improve upon DPO, with \texttt{C2-DPO-Log} being the highest performer.